daghlani/links/README.md

 # links
-A dynamic page to create a list of links that you want, only with edit your list :)
+A dynamic page to create a list of links that you want, just only with edit your list :)

 # Usage
 ### _Normal:_